devfile-samples/devfile-sample-dotnet60-basic/README.md

 # Creating an application with a .NET60 code sample

+> [!WARNING]
+> This devfile sample has been deprecated and will no longer be maintained.
+It has been archived and will remain read-only.

 **Note:** The .NET60 code sample uses the **8081** HTTP port.

 Before you begin creating an application with this `devfile` code sample, it's helpful to understand the relationship between the `devfile` and `Dockerfile` and how they contribute to your build.
 You can find these files at the following URLs: